stephenajulu/stephenajulu.com/content/blog/20-red-flags-for-men.md

  4. Heavily tattooed and pierced
  5. Dislikes her father/daddy issues
  6. Is a feminist
  7. Earns more than you - Not necessarily a red flag.
-But as a man, you should earn more than her.
+But a word of caution.
+Make sure you earn more, this ties in with the next point
- 8. Is older than you - It's imperative that you marry a girl younger than you.
-This breeds respect.
-Older women may pretend to respect you but once you marry them things take a turn for the worst.
+ 8. Is older than you - if she's younger it will be easier for her to respect you vs vice-versa
  9. Is fat - If she's fat and is comfortable being fat, she will have issues with childbirth.
 Not to mention her hormones are messed up and she's likely very moody.
 10. Has kids from different fathers - Do I really need to tell you why this is bad?
 The only time this is understandable is if she's been widowed multiple times.
 But this in itself is also a red flag.
 She could be a "black widow spider".
 11. Has kids, period - Unless widowed.
+Simply because you will have the responsibility of taking care of the kids but you won't be able to discipline the kids
 12. Is unhappy and unlucky - If laughter and yawning are contagious, then guess what?
 Being unhappy and unlucky are too.
 There are those you can help but generally, most women prefer not being changed by a man.
 13. Always negative - A person dear to me calls them "People with a Ph.D.
 (Pull him Down)".
 Negativity is contagious.
 14. Keeps men from her past around - This is a big red flag.
 Why would you keep someone you ended a relationship with around?